Analysis | What you need to know from Wednesday’s White House coronavirus briefing

 Here’s the way appointments typically work: The president nominates people to serve in the administration and on federal courts.
 The Senate denies or approves them.
 The Senate can approve Trump’s picks with a majority vote, which Republicans have done in the vast majority of situations (with a few notable exceptions).
 What Trump expressed frustration about on Wednesday was that Democrats have lengthened the clock on many of his nominees, so it takes longer to get them approved.

-The president can skip over the whole process above by making appointments when the Senate is in recess.
+The president can skip over the whole process by making appointments when the Senate is in recess.
 (Though it’s controversial.)
-The Senate is currently in what’s called a pro forma session, where it’s in session but doesn’t do business.
-Trump told them to recess, so he can appoint people he says are needed for the coronavirus response to the federal government.
+The Senate is currently in what’s called a pro forma session, meaning it’s in session but doesn’t do business.
+Trump told senators to recess so he can appoint people he says are needed for the coronavirus response to the federal government.
 If they don’t, he threatened to force them out of session, which could prompt a major showdown.

 “We need people for this crisis, and I don’t want to wait,” he said.
 Here’s more on how this would work and the responses to Trump’s threat.